Three steps, most days.

 Play it next.

 Once a note has a visible shape, we place it under a finger.
-Cello technique is introduced in first position, with clear fingerings and realistic string choices.
-Bowing hints appear when they matter; we don't clutter the page with marks that get in the way of listening.
+Each instrument's technique is introduced in first position, with clear fingerings and realistic string choices.
+Bowing hints appear right when they're useful, keeping the page clean so listening stays in the foreground.

 Every exercise has its own playback.
 You hear the target, you read the notation, and then you play.
-Because the cello samples are real recordings, your ear has something honest to measure against.
+Because the samples are real recordings, your ear has a true reference to measure against.

 III.